-Districts have submitted data to the Texas Education Agency (TEA) through PEIMS since the fall of 1987.
-The PEIMS Data Standards (e.g., TEA, 2007), published annually by TEA, outlines requirements for submitting data through PEIMS.
+Districts have submitted data to the Texas Education Agency (TEA) through the Public Education Information Management System (PEIMS) since the fall of 1987.
+The PEIMS Data Standards (e.g., TEA, 2008), published annually by TEA, outlines requirements for submitting data through PEIMS.
 The PEIMS Data Standards provides descriptions of data elements and the values of codes used to report the data elements, record layout specifications, submission timelines, and the responsibilities of districts, education service centers, and TEA with regard to the data submission process.
 The Person Identification Database (PID), introduced in 1988, allows the submission of student-level data.